-- A. Each team's highest placed Open, Intermediate, Novice, Advanced Beginner and Beginner Competitor's scores will count toward the team total and all be added together for the team score for the day. - B. In the case of a tie for the team championship of a regular show, teams shall remain tied.
+- A. Each team's highest placed Open, Intermediate, Novice, Advanced Beginner and Beginner Competitor's scores will count toward the team total and all be added together for the team score for the day.
+If the host barn is holding Team Totals Plus, in addition to the highest placing riders in the all the classes the top scoring Minis and Adult riders' scores will be added to the 4th-12th team scores.
+If Adult Division riders wish to not move up to the next class due to fence height after achieving 750 points, their score cannot count towards the team total in Team Totals Plus. - B. In the case of a tie for the team championship of a regular show, teams shall remain tied.
 Distribution of ribbons will be at the discretion of the show. - C. If an ineligible competitor's score is used as a team rider, the team will lose that score and one more score will be dropped, regardless of the size of the team.
 The score to be dropped will be the lowest score greater than zero.